conorotompkins/ebird_shiny_app/README.md

   * Based on which species are in that hotspot and the mean abundance of those species, create  similarity index of hotspots.
   * User will be able to see which hotspots are similar and disimilar
   * User can click on a hotspot in a map
     * Side chart will show top 5 most and least similar hotspots
+* Location guesser
+  * given a set of birds, build a model that classifies where the observation was made.
+  * map shaded by % positive prediction